-Respect: It takes courage to share art with others, particularly those that you don’t know, and I respect that.
+Respect: It takes courage to share art with others, particularly those that you don’t know, and we respect that.
 Reviews and articles are posted with the utmost respect for artists and organizations, which may include criticism of elements of the work.
-However, if I can’t say something nice, I’d rather not say anything at all.
+However, if there isn’t anything nice to say, we’d rather not say anything at all.

-Inclusiveness: I truly believe that art is for all, and that art should push boundaries to ensure we’re reaching people who may feel marginalized or excluded.
-I also believe that the relationship between the writer and reader are those of equals.
-Unless absolutely necessary, I won’t use jargon.
+Inclusiveness: Contributors to this blog truly believe that art is for all, and that art should push boundaries to ensure we’re reaching people who may feel marginalized or excluded.
+The relationship between the writer and reader are those of equals in this space.
+Unless absolutely necessary, articles won’t use jargon.

-Independence: No payment is made to publish preview pieces or reviews and articles from publicists or those being paid to produce aren’t published.
+Independence: No payment is made to publish preview pieces or reviews.
+Articles from publicists or other news releases are explicitly noted.
+Editor’s notes declare any potential conflicts of interests that may be real or perceived in an article.
 In short, this blog aims to be influence-free, and if a benefit is received (such as free tickets) that could sway the perception of independence – it’ll be explicitly noted.